rachelksong/ETL_Proj2/README.md

 Team 8: Krystal Briggs and Rachel Song

 # Purpose:
 We conducted an exploratory analysis of 120 years of the Olympics.
-We looked at whether the change of sports (inclusion/exclusion) has decreased or increased the participation of female participants.
+We looked at whether the change of sports (inclusion/exclusion) has decreased or increased the participation of female participants, and what this could mean for future coverage of female athletes in sports.

 # Extract:
 Our original data source originated from Kaggle (https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results).
 We then formatted it through CSV and extracted the data using pgAgmin4/TablePlus.